About The Iroquois Studies Association

 The Iroquois Studies Association, Inc was formed in Ithaca, New York in the early 1970s.
 At the same time the Otsiningo American Indian Project was developed by the Broome County American Revolution Bicentennial Commission.
 The two organizations merged in 1996.

-Over 35 years ISA and Otsiningo have produced several hundred public educational programs including lectures, bus trips, classes, and workshops.
+Over almost 50 years ISA and Otsiningo have produced several hundred public educational programs including lectures, bus trips, classes, and workshops.
 Leading Haudenosaunee presenters have spoken on land claims, spiritual beliefs, and contemporary issues.
 Artists have taught a wide variety of skills including pottery making, stone, wood, and bone carving, fingerweaving, moccasin making, basket making, silver brooch making, and beadworking among others.

 28 Zevan Rd